onishchenkoar/fcfkc/fsk_scenario_message_decomp.md

 ---

-Used in AlertStringBuild to decompose message, put variable values in place of pound sign parameters, and
+Used in AlertStringBuild to decompose message, put variable values in place of pound sign parameters, and recompose alert message string.

 [Back to index](./index.md)